aracelym210/gitbook-tech-notes/docker.md

 * `docker run <image name>`     runs an instance of a container. <i>if image not found, will automatically do a `docker pull`</i>

 ### Dockerfile
+##### When to use a Dockerfile
+A `Dockerfile` is useful when you want to run an application from a Docker container.
+Essentially, it's the file that provides the instructions to create the environment to run the app (i.e. `pip install -r requirements.txt`, commands you would normally run from the command prompt to run your script/ app, etc.)

-* Save create file called `Dockerfile` in the directory of your project
+* Create file called `Dockerfile` in the directory of your project
 * `FROM <baseImage:tag>`
   * Decide on a base image with any applicable tags you wish to use.
 This will be the first line of the Dockerfile.
 You can look on [dockerhub](https://hub.docker.com) to pick your base image.